 Rebecca joined Rutherfords in 2018, as part of the expansion of our Private Client Department.

-Rebecca deals with all aspects of Private Client work such as Wills and Powers of Attorney but specialises in Administration of Estates, Inheritance tax planning, Probate (including Grants of Probate, full administration and letters of administration) as well as deeds of variation and trusts.
+Rebecca deals with all aspects of Private Client work such as Wills and Powers of Attorney but specialises in Administration of Estates (including farming estates and BPR/APR tax relief), Inheritance tax planning, Probate (including Grants of Probate, full administration and letters of administration) as well as deeds of variation and trusts.

 Rebecca also has extensive experience in dealing with transfers of property to beneficiaries and trustees.

 Associate of the Chartered Institute of Legal Executives (ACILEx) and PA to Head of Department

 Emily joined Rutherfords in 2016 and is an Associate Member of the Institute of Legal Executives (ACILEx) and PA to Partner, Tony Illsley.